sci-comp/SceneBuilder/README.md

 ![Discord](https://img.shields.io/discord/1227247629910675496?style=social&logo=Discord)

+## Installation

+In addition to being available in the AssetLib, Scene builder may be installed by simply cloning the entire repo into,

+`res://addons/SceneBuilder/`

+meaning that there will be recursive directories such as,

+`res://addons/SceneBuilder/addons/SceneBuilder/`

+See `scene_builder_plugin.gd` for specific implmenetation.

 ## Shortcuts

-Shortcuts are hardcoded into scene builder.
-This keeps things simple for, but maybe another day, we can add a preferences class that stores the user's preferred hotkeys.
+Some shortcuts are hardcoded into scene builder.
+They are as follows,

+With an item selected,

+- Enter x rotation mode: 1
+- Enter y rotation mode: 2
+- Enter z rotation mode: 3
+- Enter scale mode: 4
+- Reset orientation: 5
+- Select previous/next items by pressing: Shift + Left/Right Arrow
+- Select previous/next category by pressing: Alt + Left/Right Arrow
+- Exit placement mode: Alt + Q

-Although Scene builder does conflict with some of Godot's less-useful shortcuts, we try to stay out of Godot's way.
-For the most part, Godot doesn't make use of the `Alt` modifier, so we are free to fill out the keyboard with our own shortcuts that use this modifier.
+Many other commands may be rebound by selecting new values in `scene_builder_input_map.tres`.
+Note that, for the most part, Godot doesn't make use of the `Alt` modifier, so we are free to fill out the keyboard with our own shortcuts that use this modifier.

-Please see sections "Scene builder commands" and "The scene builder dock" for specific shortcut information.

-Note: I'd recommend manually unbinding the following default shortcuts in Editor > Editor Settings:

-	* Quit, Ctrl + Q
-	* (todo)

 ## Scene builder commands

-In Godot's main bar, click `Project > Tools > Scene Builder` to see a list of productivity commands with their associated keyboard shortcuts.
+In Godot's main bar, click `Project > Tools > Scene Builder` to see a list of productivity commands.

 If you would like to know more about how these commands work, please see the command's respective GDScript file for more information, which is located,